CorvusCloudburst/astrolabe/README.md

 ### Running Astrolabe

 In the root of this project, create a `.env` file.
-This file is already ignored using `.gitignore`, but just in case it needs to be said, _do not merge this file into a cloud-hosted repository_.
+This file is already ignored using `.gitignore`, but just in case it needs to be repeated, _do not merge this file into a cloud-hosted repository_.

 Add the following lines to your `.env`:
 ```